More pet parents are beginning to research hemp for dogs, especially those who are owners of elderly dogs or ones who are suffering from ailments.

 Aside from finding a specifically-made dog food that already has pre-measured amounts of hemp in it, there are also other options for pet parents.

-A lot of individuals prefer to have full control over the amount of hemp in their dog’s food, especially as it’s a relatively new theory that has come into light.
+A lot of individuals prefer to have full control over the amount of hemp in their dog’s food, especially as it’s a relatively new theory that has come to light.

 You will also want to consider talking to your veterinarian before adding anything to your pet’s food to ensure it is safe.

-Always remember that if your vet seems wary about adding hemp to your dog’s diet, it’s better left until more research has been done into its benefits and disadvantages.
+Always remember that if your vet seems wary about adding hemp to your dog’s diet, it’s probably better to follow your vet's advice until more research has been done into its benefits and disadvantages of adding hemp to your dog's diet.

-Otherwise, there are beneficial ways you can begin implementing hemp into your dog’s food.
+Otherwise, there are other beneficial ways you can begin introducing hemp into your dog’s food, especially for specific health conditions that your dog may have if it is a senior dog in age.

 1. Hemp Oil

-By far, you’ll find that hemp oil is the most common method for administering this ingredient into your dog’s body.
+By far, you’ll find that hemp oil is the most common method for administering hemp's benefit to your dog.

 Not only does it taste good, but it is also filled with interesting nutrients, such as Omega oils and fatty acids.